sosrix/rock-paper-scissor-online-multiplayer-game/README.md

 - React and JavaScript, maybe some cool css at the end.
 - For the Database we gonna use Firebase,Firebase-auth for users accounts (by google).
-- You can Versus the computer for some low point or enter the Queue and match with another random User for a number of point of your choice.
+- You can Versus the computer for some low point or enter the Queue and match with another random User for a fixed number of point, loser loses that amount from his total score.
+Gambling Queue.
 - You can Challenge another User directly.
 - You can add friends and chat with them < we'll see.
 X
 - ... if any other feature cross my mind while making the game am gonna add it here.